Quantum Computation with Coherent Spin States and the Close Hadamard Problem

-and $W^{(4)}_3=0110$.
-Note that all Hadamard codewords are balanced with the exception of $W_0^{(N)}$, which is constant.
-Also note that all $N$ Hadamard codewords are separated from each other by Hamming distance An arbitrary string $z\in {\{0,1\}}^N$ having Hamming distance $d\left(z,W^{(N)}_j\right)<N/4$ from any Hadamard codeword is said to be within the $t-$error-correcting capability of the Hadamard code~\cite{Hor07}.
+All Hadamard codewords are balanced with the exception of $W_0^{(N)}$, which is constant.
+Additionally, all $N$ Hadamard codewords are separated from each other by Hamming distance An arbitrary string $z\in {\{0,1\}}^N$ having Hamming distance $d\left(z,W^{(N)}_j\right)<N/4$ from any Hadamard codeword is said to be within the $t-$error-correcting capability of the Hadamard code~\cite{Hor07}.

-In our analysis, we introduce Hadamard codewords with two types of bit errors: \emph{unrestricted} errors and \emph{restricted} errors.
+In our analysis, we introduce Hadamard codewords with two types of bit errors: unrestricted errors and restricted errors.
 Unrestricted bit errors can occur at any of the~$N$ bit positions, whereas restricted errors are limited to~$N/2$ specific bit positions.